Code-Institute-Submissions/P4-Sports-Expert/README.md

 ### **Site Goals**

 - For users to be able to create an account, login and logout when they want.
-- For users to be able to view blogposts regardless if they have made and account and are signed in or out
+- For users to be able to view blogposts regardless if they have made an account and are signed in or out
 - For users to be able to create their own blogposts while logged in.
 - For users to be able to comment on their own and other peoples blogposts while logged in
 - For users to be able to edit their profile including adding thier own profile picture while logged in.